TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 At first glance, atomic writes appear to cover all the bases.
 However, it's still easy to get into a mess.
 Consider what happens when one transaction completes in the middle of whatever another transaction is doing.
 The second transaction may see inconsistent data.
 Anything read before the first transaction completes is from one valid state, everything else is from another.
 It's very difficult to ensure that any random combination of data read from two valid states is also a valid state.

 This is where our next buzzword, *Isolation*, comes in.
-When [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) is enabled, the database ensures that each transaction reads from a consistent state.
+When [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) is enabled, the database ensures that each transaction reads from one consistent state.
 It's as if the database captured a snapshot at the time the transaction started and all reads from that transaction use that snapshot.
 An overlapping transaction that started later may end up working off a different, more recent snapshot.

 {% include candid-image.html src="/assets/images/acid/snapshot-isolation.svg" alt="Snapshot Isolation, Reads see consistent state for duration of transaction" %}